cdktf/cdktf-provider-googlebeta/docs/googleSpannerBackupSchedule.java.md

 At what relative time in the future, compared to its creation time, the backup should be deleted, e.g. keep backups for 7 days.
 A duration in seconds with up to nine fractional digits, ending with 's'.
 Example: '3.5s'.
 You can set this to a value up to 366 days.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.18.1/docs/resources/google_spanner_backup_schedule#retention_duration GoogleSpannerBackupSchedule#retention_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_spanner_backup_schedule#retention_duration GoogleSpannerBackupSchedule#retention_duration}

+---

+##### `encryptionConfig`<sup>Optional</sup> <a name="encryptionConfig" id="@cdktf/provider-google-beta.googleSpannerBackupSchedule.GoogleSpannerBackupSchedule.Initializer.parameter.encryptionConfig"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleSpannerBackupSchedule.GoogleSpannerBackupScheduleEncryptionConfig">GoogleSpannerBackupScheduleEncryptionConfig</a>

+encryption_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_spanner_backup_schedule#encryption_config GoogleSpannerBackupSchedule#encryption_config}

 ---